agryson/Codename--Eureka/README.md

 Following licensing does **NOT** apply to all artwork.

+Sound is Spatial Winds from @kmacleod, taken from FreeSFX.co.uk.
+This is a placeholder sound until homegrown music can be done.

 Following licensing is valid for *_HTML_*, *_CSS_* and *_JS_* files _(unless otherwise licensed in the file)_ and specifically listed images:
  - build.png
  - digger.png